overview

 1. Sariska Tiger Reserve

-This is the core of any Alwar trip.
+This is the core of any Alwar trip and one of the most famous Alwar attractions.

-But here’s the honest reality—most travelers we’ve seen expect a quick tiger sighting and leave disappointed.
+But here’s the honest reality—most travelers expect a quick tiger sighting and leave disappointed.
 Sariska doesn’t work like that.

 What actually matters: